kroussekax/home-manager/README.md

 ## ⌨️ Keyboard Shortcuts 💨

 The majority of shortcuts can be found in modules/hyprland.nix.
 I purposely made them vim based because thats just what I'm used to.
 Altough. there are in fact issues with conflicting keybinds between hyprland and ambxst.

+## ⏰ The Process ‼️

+I started using Nix right around the end of 2025 and immidietly tried out HomeManager.
+I fell in love with the concept and continuesly use it until now.
+There has been issues like the learning curve but I think it's all very worthi t.
+I can't imagine a life without Nix and/or HomeManager.
+The biggest and most noticable part of this HM config is ofcourse its hyprland config.
+I'm using a slightly modifed version of Axenide/ambxst for the hyprland shell and its just amaaxing.
+Althought, there was some isseus with conflicting apps and ongoing issues with conflicting keybinds